top of page

 Scholarship Application

-Step One: Submit
+Step One: Apply

 The deadline to submit applications for 2026 scholarship awards is midnight, Wednesday, March 18th.

-VCS has 2 scholarships available in 2026 for $2500.00.
+VCS has 2 scholarships available in 2026 for $2,500.00 each.

 Submit no later than midnight on March 18, 2026.
-Please contact Nancy McLaulin at (757) 288 - 6034 (call or text) if you are experiencing any technical difficulties with your email submission.
+Please contact Nancy McLaulin at (757) 288-6034 (call or text) if you are experiencing any technical difficulties with your email submission.
 All submissions will be acknowledged upon receipt.

-Step Two: Interview
+Step Two: Review

-Step Three: Recognition
+Step Three: Award

 2025